The Inspiration for my First Typeface

 Bridges represent a combination of ingenious engineering, architecture and aesthetics.
-They symbolize strength, structure, steadfastness and boldness.
-I especially like truss bridges because they attempt to strike a balance between visual look and engineering.
+They symbolize strength, structure, steadfastness, boldness and resilience.
+I especially like truss bridges because they attempt to strike a balance between visual aesthetics and engineering.

-My Truss Me font was inspired by my love of my native North Philadelphia, truss bridges, fatherhood and my passion for typography.
+My Truss Me font was inspired by my love of my native North Philadelphia and truss bridges.
 At some point, I will make this an official font and place it on the internet.

 This commentary was brought to you by the Letter T.;)